How safe are prepaid cards?

 What are the advantages of using a prepaid card?

 You don’t need to worry about overspending with a prepaid card, because it offers no credit or overdraft facility – not even an emergency buffer.
 Although these types of facilities are useful for some people, the ability to overspend can also result in expensive fees.
 With a prepaid card, you have complete control over your cash.
 You set your own spending limits according to the amount of money you load onto your card.
 Once funds are empty, you can’t use the card again until it’s topped up.

 Carrying around cash can potentially be risky, so it helps to have a pin-protected card as an alternative.
 Even better, if your card is lost, the balance is preserved and you can request a new one.
-In a business context, prepaid cards such as those available from Soldo can have purchase type, and even locational constraints added centrally, offering further protection against fraudulent or inappropriate use.
+In a business context, prepaid company cards, such as those available from Soldo, can have purchase type and locational constraints added centrally, offering further protection against fraudulent or inappropriate use.

 There is no longer a need to carry additional items with you, such as a purse or wallet, now you can take a prepaid card and enjoy the equivalent cash balance.
-Ideal if you want to travel light.
+Ideal if you are travelling internationally for a business trip and want to travel light.
 It’s also a handy extra to have as a backup.
 If you lose a source of cash, you know that you have your prepaid card as an emergency backup.

 Build your credit score

 If you need to build a credit score – perhaps to repair a damaged score or because you are new to credit – then a prepaid card is a useful way to show that you can be financially responsible and to build up your credit rating.

 When you spend money abroad, the cost of using an ATM or exchanging currency can be expensive.
 Your card can also be replaced if you lose it – with the balance intact – making it far safer than using cash.
 If you travel abroad for work purposes, you may be using a low-fee forex business card, but with a prepaid business card, you could use this both at home and overseas, eliminating the need for two separate cards.